ckeditor/ckeditor4/tests/core/creators/manual/detachedcustominterval.md

 2. Click the button to start the test.

 **Expected**
-  * There is CKEDITOR warning message ('editor-delayed-creation') with 'interval - 3000 ms' mode.
+  * There is CKEDITOR 'editor-delayed-creation' warning with 'interval - 3000 ms' mode.

 **Unexpected**
   * There is no CKEDITOR 'editor-delayed-creation' warning in the console.